-Of course, you should always wear sunglasses when you go on a day hike – especially if it’s sunny or if you’re hiking in snow.
-They’ll not only protect your eyes from the sun, but also from branches, insects or other debris.
+Of course, you should always wear sunglasses when you go on a day hike – especially if it’s sunny or if you’re hiking in the snow.
+They’ll not only protect your eyes from the sun, but also from branches, insects, or other debris.

 Beware of mosquitos and other nasty things that bite

-If there are mosquitos, they’ll find me.
+f there are mosquitos, they’ll find me.
 I’m their favorite host.
 I was eaten alive in the Caribbean, and also in the Canadian Rockies because I forgot to bring mosquito repellent.
-If you hate spraying on toxic poison, you may want to try something like All Terrain Herbal Armor DEET-Free Natural Insect Repellent.
+If you hate spraying on toxic poison, you may want to try something like Natural Anti Mosquito Insect & Bug Repellent Bracelet Bands that are DEET free.
 Others swear by Skin So Soft, by Avon.
-If you don’t want to use spray or oil try wearing an All Natural Mosquito Repellent Bracelet.

 Just a note about mosquitos – They love the color black, which I usually wear so I don’t look chubby in photos.
 It’s better to wear light-colored clothing if you’re a mosquito magnet.
 My brother told me that Acetone is the best thing to repel mosquitos.
 Thanks, bro, but no thanks.
 That sounds nasty.